lorraine021/NDM/README.md

 </div>

 ## 🚀 News
-- **2025.10**: 🌟 We further provide theoretical justification for the separability of latent representations and extend our method to a broader range of T2I models.
-The new version will be released soon!
+- **2025.11**: 🌟 We further propose UniNDM, where we provide theoretical justification for the separability of latent representations and extend our method to a broader range of T2I models (U-Net and DiT architectures).
+Code is available at: https://github.com/Aries-iai/UniNDM.
 - **2025.07**: 🌟 Our paper "NDM: A Noise-driven Detection and Mitigation Framework against Implicit Sexual Intentions in Text-to-Image Generation" has been accepted by ACMMM2025!

 ## 🛠️ Environment